June 21, 2025

 Iran agreed!

-ISRAEL is honoring the truce, Trump promised on Truth Social.
+ISRAEL would honor the truce, Trump promised on Truth Social.

-Russia said in 2024 that they want to help the U.S. to substantially improve relations with Iran.
+said in 2025 that they want to help the U.S. to substantially improve relations with Iran.
 President Trump responded that Russia should first make peace with Ukraine before leading on peace with Iran.

-According to the President of the United States, the United States military got directly involved afterward (along with Israel) to bomb the Fordow, Natanz and Esfahan nuclear power plants deep inside Iran.
+According to President Trump, the United States military got directly involved with Israel afterward to bomb the Fordow, Natanz and Esfahan nuclear power facilities deep inside Iran.

-The crosses on mosques in Iran are a reminder that Muslim Iranians and Christian Americans feel essentially the same way.
-Perhaps the shared religious views on all sides can incline our leaders to feel peaceful.
-After all, Christianity, Islam and Judaism all insist on peace.
+As President Masoud Pezeshkian historically explained at the United Nations in 2025 that nations should treat each other with much more dignity.
+He said you should do onto others as you would have them do onto you, citing the Holy Qu’ran.
+That overlap he surfaced between Catholicism and Islam is right, and may explain to Americans why there are crosses on mosques in Iran.
+Muslim Iranians and Christian Americans share many beliefs in common.
+Perhaps religious views on all sides can incline our leaders to feel peaceful.
+After all, Christianity, Islam and Judaism are all similarly Abrhamic religions, and consequently all insist on peace.
 It’s a commandment in the Torah.
+Islam contains the word “peace” in the name.
 And Jesus prays throughout the Bible for peace, including on the cross in the New Testament.

-Iranian media said the nuclear personnel in Fordow, Natanz and Esfahan all survived.
-While the United States may not have been intending for that to happen, that was very important.
-The facilities were fully evacuated.
-All of the Iranian people are perfectly fine.
-Iran responded with projectiles towards a U.S. bases in Qatar and Iraq a day later, where absolutely all Americans also survived.
+Iranian media said all of the nuclear personnel in Fordow, Natanz and Esfahan survived.
+While the United States may or may not have been intending for everyone to remain safe, that was very important.
+The facilities were fully evacuated before they were completely obliterated according to Iranian newspapers.
+All of the Iranian people were reportedly perfectly fine.
+(It’s not surprising that Iran was careful with their personnel in context of preceding news events in May and June.)
+Iran responded by launching missiles towards U.S. bases in Qatar and Iraq a day later, where non-essential Americans had similarly been evacuated.
+All Americans survived.
 Military on all sides are probably frightened but still living.

 The Supreme Leader of Iran took international threats so seriously that he said he would select possible successors, according to the New York Times, which cited three Iranian sources.
 There wasn’t anything recently published in Iranian English language media that confirms or denies that.
-President Trump is not allowed under U.S. law (or the U.N. charter) to target foreign heads of state without prior congressional approval.
+President Trump is not allowed under U.S. law - or the U.N. charter - to target foreign heads of state without prior congressional approval.
 Israel is not similarly constrained.
 But Israeli leadership said there are no plans to target the Supreme Leader, according to Newsmax and Ynet.
-So perhaps the Supreme Leader will remain in the position.
-That seems to be what’s currently implied in Iranian newspapers.
+Governments have publicly supporting peace and survival, which is consistent with continuity.

-Iran believed there was a threat against the Supreme Leader from Washington.
-The Tehran Times explained that (quote in italics),
+Iran believed there was a serious threat towards the Supreme Leader from Washington anyway.
+The Tehran Times explained, (quote in italics),

 Evidence suggests that the primary goal of Israel and Washington in attacking Iran was "regime change."
 They likely assumed that the attacks would prompt the Iranian population, already struggling with economic and societal challenges, to rise up against the government and overthrow the Islamic Republic.